-DataStax Enterprise 2.0 and later support Hive 0.8.1.
+DataStax Enterprise 2.0 supports Hive 0.8.1**.
 This version includes a JDBC compliant user interface to connect to and work with Hive from inside the server.
 It also includes support for binary data and support for wide rows (up to 2 billion columns).

 Metadata about the objects you define in Hive is stored in a database called the metastore.
 In regular HDFS-based Hive, when you run Hive on your local machine, your DDL commands create objects in a local metastore that is not available to other Hive clients.
 In DataStax enterprise, the Hive metastore is implemented as a keyspace within Cassandra.
 This automatically makes it a shared metastore without any additional configuration required.

 Hive generates MapReduce jobs for most of its queries.
 Hive MapReduce jobs are submitted to the job tracker node for the DataStax Enterprise cluster.
 In DataStax Enterprise, the job tracker node information is stored in a column family in CassandraFS, and is initially populated on cluster startup by selecting the first Analytics node from the Cassandra seeds list.
 Assuming you have properly configured the Cassandra seeds list for DataStax Enterprise in cassandra.yaml, there is no additional configuration required.
 Hive clients will automatically select the correct job tracker node upon startup.

 The default job tracker client port is 8012.
 If you are not sure which node in your cluster is the job tracker, run the following command:

 If your primary Job Tracker node fails, DataStax Enterprise provides a utility (dsetool movejt) that allows you to move the job tracker to another Analytics node in the cluster.

 Log in to a DataStax Enterprise Analytics node.

 Run the dsetool movejt command and specify the IP address of the new job tracker node in your DataStax Enterprise cluster.
 For example: